 Finally, the veggiemapfile indicates in what grid cell which vegetation species can be found.
-The format of this file is similar to the bathymetry files described in Section 4.4, but the values are integers referring to a species where 1 refers to the first listed species, 2 to the second, et cetera.
+The format of this file is similar to the bathymetry files described in Section 4.3 (Grid and bathymetry), but the values are integers referring to a species where 1 refers to the first listed species, 2 to the second, et cetera.
 A zero indicates no vegetation at that particular location.